Kenmaaa05/ev-adoption-analysis/README.md

 ---

+## 🔍 Key Insights from the Analysis

+- **CAFV eligibility** peaked at ~88% in 2020 but dropped to just 11.7% in 2021, unknown entries surged to 76%.
+- **Rural counties** hold only ~10% of EVs despite some (like Columbia) having higher BEV adoption than urban areas.
+- **Tesla** leads in electric range but lags in policy compliance, possibly relying on brand strength over incentives.
+- **PHEVs** report 100% range data while **BEVs** don’t thus hinting at uneven reporting standards.
+- **Utility providers** show stark contrasts in policy alignment, potentially bottlenecking EV adoption.

+---

-## Highlights of the Power BI Dashboard and EV analysis
+## 📈 Highlights of the Power BI Dashboard and EV analysis

 ### EV Accessibility & Infrastructure